RobinGJonsson/Geo-Memory/README.md

 - __Game Options__

     - The game options allow the player to choose difficulty and initial level.

     <img src="assets/images/game-options.png" width=300/>

 - __The Footer__

-    - The footer is the same on every page of the site and always stays at below the game area.
+    - The footer is the same on every page of the site and always stays below the game area.
-    - The footer contains links to the developer's github page and linkedin page through the companies icons.
+    - The footer contains links to the developer's GitHub page and LinkedIn page through the companies icons.

     <img src="assets/images/footer.png" width=300/>

 ### Future Features